 Applicants must have at least two publications and an interest in cross-cultural dialogue and the program themes (environment, disinformation, modern war through the prism of Ukraine).

-There are ten places available on this virtual accelerator for Black and Non-Binary people with a podcast idea.
+Ten places are available on this virtual accelerator for Black and Non-Binary people with a podcast idea.

 CoronaVirusFacts Alliance Vaccine Grant Programme – Closed March 22